future-stacks/future-stacks/README.md

 FrontEnd Developer| DevOps Engineer
 -----------------------------------

 A passionate DevOps enthusiast who has dedicated significant time and effort to learning and honing skills in software engineering.
-My ultimate goal is to secure a DevOps role, where you can apply your knowledge and expertise in bridging the gap between software development and IT operations.
+My ultimate goal is to secure a DevOps role, where I can apply my knowledge and expertise in bridging the gap between software development and IT operations.
 Looking forward to my first DevOps role in Nov, 2023.

 *   🌍  I'm based in Lagos, Nigeria
 *   ✉️  You can contact me at [futurehopesaviour@gmail.com](mailto:futurehopesaviour@gmail.com)